evereux/pycatia/CONTRIBUTING.md

 I have now added all the modules I was able to extract from the documentation so there shouldn't be a need to add new modules as of 0.6.0.

-## Scripts / Examples
+## Examples / User Scripts

-New scripts / examples are always welcome as they great for new users to discover how to use pycatia.
+New scripts / examples are always welcome as they great for new users to learn how to use pycatia.

-If you have written a script using pycatia you would like to share you can:

-* email me your script: evereux@gmail.com
-* submit a pull request - add the example to the existing examples.
-* raise an issue
+Please refer to the existing examples and user_scripts for how to format your code.

+If you would like to submit a script / example you can raise an issue or pull request on github.
+Alternatively you can email them to me at evereux@gmail.com.

+### Examples

+Examples should be kept simple and if possible focus on showing how to use a single method.

+### User Scripts

+These are more advanced scripts that don't fall under the category of examples.
+Hopefully we can build up a repository of scripts users will find helpful in their day to day usage of CATIA V5.

 ## Tests